 # Understanding Black Holes

-Stars over their billions of years of existence, use the nuclear fusion process to convert hydrogen to helium to support itself from collapsing against its gravity.
-The fusion process is the prime source of energy in this world when one or more nuclei combine to form one or more different atoms along with the generation of subatomic particles.
-When the nuclear process is exhausted, the stars collapse under its gravity and contract to work white dwarfs and neutron stars.
+Black holes record only mass, state of rotation, and the electric charge.
+Black holes are formed when giant stars collapse under their mass after exhausting their nuclear fuel and compress to an infinitesimally single point.
+Stephen Hawking spent most of his time researching this point of singularity.
+The black holes in unimaginably high that even light cannot escape them.
+The gravity of black holes sucks everything inside once an object crosses the event horizon, and it is assumed that space and time do not exist at the center of a black hole.
+Over their billions of years of existence, Stars used the nuclear fusion process to convert hydrogen to helium to support themselves from collapsing against their gravity.
+The fusion process is the prime energy source in this world when one or more nuclei combine to form one or more different atoms and the generation of subatomic particles.
+When the nuclear process is exhausted, the stars collapse under their gravity and contract to work with white dwarfs and neutron stars.
 Based on the game-changing research by scientists S Chandrashekar and Lev Landau, the maximum mass of a white dwarf is 1.4 times the mass of the Sun.
-However, this doesn’t explain what happens to massive stars with mass greater than 1.4 times than that of our Sun at the end of their time.
-What lies ahead leads to the realms of Black Holes and Singularity where laws of physics don’t apply diverging from Einstein’s theory of general relativity.
-Ironically, Roger Penrose won the prize for his seminal work that proved Black Holes are a direct consequence of Albert Einstein’s general theory of relativity.
+However, this doesn’t explain what happens to massive stars with mass greater than 1.4 times than our Sun at the end of their time.
+What lies ahead leads to the realms of Black Holes and Singularity, where laws of physics don’t apply, diverging from Einstein’s theory of general relativity.
+Ironically, Roger Penrose won the prize for his seminal work that proved Black Holes directly a consequence of Albert Einstein’s general theory of relativity.

 “John Wheeler coined the term Black Hole in 1967”